lavrinovich86/kali-clean/README.md

 ![image](https://i.imgur.com/0XylhG4.jpeg)

-Updated Alacritty 0.13.2-2+b3
+Updated Alacritty_0.15.1-3

-Added feroxbuster, batcat, Sublime-Editor, seclists, mc, htop.
+Added NetExec, feroxbuster, batcat, Sublime-Editor, seclists, mc, htop.

 Unzip rockyou password list.

-After cloning the repo just run ./install.sh from a non-root user.
+After cloning the repo just run ./install.sh from as root user.
 This updates kali and installs a lot of stuff, so it will take a while.
-Feel free to optimize ;)

 ## Installation